 - A global investment bank in the financing of a specialty pharmaceutical business which develops therapeutics for infectious diseases.

-- Goldman Sachs in connection with its equity investment in Nestaway Technologies, a leading online home rental management platform in India.
+- Goldman Sachs in its equity financing of NestAway Technologies, a leading online platform for home rentals in India.

 - The Carlyle Group in its purchase of a stake in Metropolis Healthcare Limited, a Mumbai-based chain of pathology laboratories, from Dr. GSK Velu and affiliates.